HEnquist/camilladsp/README.md

 ARGS:
     <configfile>    The configuration file to use
 ```

+Most flags have a long and a short form.
+For example `--port 1234` and `-p1234` are equivalent.

-If the "check" flag is given, the program will exit after checking the configuration file.
+If the `--check` flag is given, the program will exit after checking the configuration file.
 Use this if you only want to verify that the configuration is ok, and not start any processing.

-To enable the websocket server, provide a port number with the `-p` option.
-Leave it out, or give 0 to disable.

-By default the websocket server binds to the address 127.0.0.1 which means it's only accessible locally.
-If it should be also available to remote machines, give the IP address of the interface where it should be available with the `-a` option.
-Giving 0.0.0.0 will bind to all interfaces.
-The `--cert` and `--pass` options are used to provide an identity that is used to enable secure websocket connections.
-See the [websocket readme for more details.](./websocket.md)

-If the "wait" flag, `-w` is given, CamillaDSP will start the websocket server and wait for a configuration to be uploaded.
-Then the config file argument must be left out.
+### Logging

 The default logging setting prints messages of levels "error", "warn" and "info".
 This can be changed with the `loglevel` option.
 Setting this to for example `warn` will print messages of level `warn` and above, but suppress the lower levels of `info`, `debug` and `trace`.
 Alternatively, the log level can be changed with the verbosity flag.
 By passing the verbosity flag once, `-v`, `debug` messages are enabled.
 If it's given twice, `-vv`, it also prints `trace` messages.

-The log messages are normally written to the terminal via stderr, but they can instead be written to a file by giving the `logfile` option.
+The log messages are normally written to the terminal via stderr, but they can instead be written to a file by giving the `--logfile` option.
 The argument should be the path to the logfile.
 If this file is not writable, CamillaDSP will panic and exit.

+### Websocket

+To enable the websocket server, provide a port number with the `--port` option.
+Leave it out, or give 0 to disable.

+By default the websocket server binds to the address 127.0.0.1 which means it's only accessible locally (to clients running on the same machine).
+If it should be also available to remote machines, give the IP address of the interface where it should be available with the `--address` option.
+Giving 0.0.0.0 will bind to all interfaces.
+If CamillaDSP was built with the "secure-websocket" feature, it has two additional options `--cert` and `--pass`.
+These are used to provide an identity, to enable secure websocket connections.
+See the [websocket readme for more details.](./websocket.md)

+If the "wait" flag, `--wait` is given, CamillaDSP will start the websocket server and wait for a configuration to be uploaded.
+Then the config file argument must be left out.

+### Overriding config values

 There are a few options to override values in the loaded config file.
 Giving these options means the provided values will be used instead of the values in any loaded configuration.
 To change the values, CamillaDSP has to be restarted.
 If the config file has resampling disabled, then overriding the samplerate will change the `samplerate` parameter.
 But if resampling is enabled, it will instead change the `capture_samplerate` parameter.
 If then `enable_rate_adjust` is false and `capture_samplerate`=`samplerate`, then resampling will be disabled.
 When overriding the samplerate, two other parameters are scaled as well.
 Firstly, the `chunksize` is multiplied or divided by integer factors to try to keep the pipeline running at a constant number of chunks per second.
 Secondly, the value of `extra_samples` is scaled to give the extra samples the same duration at the new samplerate.
 But if the `extra_samples` override is used, the given value is used without scaling it.

+### Volume control

 The `--gain` option can accept negative values, but this requires a little care since the minus sign can be misinterpreted as another option.
 It works as long as there is no space in front of the minus sign.